-The Department of Operational Services has utilized a general form of infrastructure asset management which dates back to 1997.
+The Department of Engineering and Environmental Services has utilized a general form of infrastructure asset management which dates back to 1997.
 5 Since that time, numerous reports on the status of the water and sewer infrastructure have been produced for the U. S. Environmental Protection Agency (EPA) and the Louisiana Department of Environmental Quality (DEQ), and for internal City use.

 In 2003, the Infrastructure Committee of the City Council requested that streets and drainage be added to the monitoring of infrastructure status.
-It is one of the Department of Operational Services' highest priorities to implement a comprehensive infrastructure asset management program for water, sewer, streets, and drainage infrastructure that will build on what was initiated in 1997.
+It is one of the Department Engineering and Environmental Services highest priorities to implement a comprehensive infrastructure asset management program for water, sewer, streets, and drainage infrastructure that will build on what was initiated in 1997.